temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 The data class will store the objects to be sent to your Activity and Workflow.
 Add the following objects to the `ComposeEmail` data class:

-- `email`: as a string to pass a user's email.
+- `email`: as a string to pass a user's email
-- `message`: as a string to pass a message to the user.
+- `message`: as a string to pass a message to the user
 - `count`: as an integer to track the number of emails sent

 <!--SNIPSTART email-subscription-project-python-shared_objects {"selectedLines": ["1", "4-8"]}-->